-INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF WESTMINSTER CITY COUNCIL.
+INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF WESTMINSTER CITY COUNCIL

 We have audited the financial statements of Westminster City (the "Authority") for the year ended 31 March 2016 under the Local Audit and Accountability Act 2014 (the "Act").
-The financial statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement, the Housing Revenue Account Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement, the Collection Fund and the related notes.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2015/16.
+The financial statements comprise the Mathematical statement, the Comprehensive Income and Expenditure Statement, the Balance State, the Cash Flow Statement, the Housing Revenue Account Income and Expenditure Statement, the fighted notes.
+The fighted reporting framework that has been applied in their preparation is applicable law and the Compact Account Account Accounting in the United Kingdom 2015/16.